Gastroenteritis: Signs and symptoms

 Gastroenteritis usually involves both diarrhea and vomiting.
 Sometimes, only one or the other is present.
 This may be accompanied by abdominal cramps.
 Signs and symptoms usually begin 12–72 hours after contracting the infectious agent.
 If due to a virus, the condition usually resolves within one week.
 Some viral infections also involve fever, fatigue, headache and muscle pain.
 If the stool is bloody, the cause is less likely to be viral and more likely to be bacterial.
 Some bacterial infections cause severe abdominal pain and may persist for several weeks.

 Children infected with rotavirus usually make a full recovery within three to eight days.
 However, in poor countries treatment for severe infections is often out of reach and persistent diarrhea is common.
 Dehydration is a common complication of diarrhea.
 Severe dehydration in children may be recognized if the skin color and position returns slowly when pressed.
 This is called "prolonged capillary refill" and "poor skin turgor".
 Abnormal breathing is another sign of severe dehydration.
 Repeat infections are typically seen in areas with poor sanitation, and malnutrition.
 Stunted growth and long-term cognitive delays can result.

 Reactive arthritis occurs in 1% of people following infections with Campylobacter species.
 Guillain–Barré syndrome occurs in 0.1%.
 Hemolytic uremic syndrome (HUS) may occur due to infection with Shiga toxin-producing Escherichia coli or Shigella species.
 HUS causes low platelet counts, poor kidney function, and low red blood cell count (due to their breakdown).
 Children are more predisposed to getting HUS than adults.
 Some viral infections may produce benign infantile seizures.

 Cause

 Viruses (particularly rotavirus (in children) and norovirus (in adults)) and the bacteria Escherichia coli and Campylobacter species are the primary causes of gastroenteritis.
-There are, however, many other infectious agents that can cause this syndrome including parasites and fungus.
+There are, however, many other infectious agents that can cause this syndrome including parasites and fungi.
 Non-infectious causes are seen on occasion, but they are less likely than a viral or bacterial cause.
 Risk of infection is higher in children due to their lack of immunity.
 Children are also at higher risk because they are less likely to practice good hygiene habits.
 Children living in areas without easy access to water and soap are especially vulnerable.